philosowaffle/peloton-to-garmin/mkdocs/docs/migration/migrate-v4-v5.md

 If you are not persisting P2G settings across restarts then you will need to manually update your settings.
 For example, if you use GitHub Actions to run P2G then your settings are defined in the action file and passed into P2G on each run.
 If you have made use of the `DeviceInfoPath` setting then you will need to update it to follow the new format of `DeviceInfoSettings`.

 The new settings structure is explained [here](https://philosowaffle.github.io/peloton-to-garmin/v5.0.0/configuration/format/#customizing-the-garmin-device-associated-with-the-workout).

+### Fixed Non-Root Docker

+Previously running P2G as a rootless container did not [quite work](https://github.com/philosowaffle/peloton-to-garmin/issues/473).
+Depending on how you worked around this in your personal setup you may encounter permission issues on the latest version of P2G.

+If you encounter issues, start by trying the below steps:

+1. Ensure you have created a Group `p2g` with GroupId of `1015`, see [Docker User](../install/docker.md#docker-user)
+1. Ensure existing config and setting files are editable by the `p2g` Group
+1. Update your containers to run with `user: :p2g`.
+See [docker-compose.yaml](https://github.com/philosowaffle/peloton-to-garmin/blob/master/docker/webui/docker-compose-ui.yaml)